mitaiethics/mitaiethics.github.io/info.md

 The MIT AI Ethics discussion group aims to facilitate interdisciplinary, institute-wide discussions about AI technologies and the concerns they motivate.
 We want to provide a space for people in the MIT community to ask questions, gather feedback on ideas or research, learn from others, and connect with a community engaged with these topics.

-### Meeting schedule
+### Next Meeting

-Our next meeting will be held on <b>February 18 from 5-6 pm ET</b> with a discussion focused on Explainability and Interpretability!
+Our next discussion will be on <b>February 18th from 5-6 pm ET</b> focusing on Explainability and Interpretability!
 Please RSVP ([here](https://docs.google.com/forms/d/e/1FAIpQLScJhFfk8JQodzi3V0hZPpb1VZn_6jNolbFuqMQmULR4F8MgYQ/viewform)).

 This session will be a fireside chat with two domain experts.
 Josh Simons is a PhD candidate in the Department of Government at Harvard University, and he studies the political and ethics of machine learning.
 Yonadav Shavit is a PhD candidate in the Department of Computer Science at Harvard University who studies the societal consequences of decision-making in machine learning.

+### Meeting schedule

-Below is the schedule for Spring 2021 (all meetings are held 5-6pm ET unless otherwise noted):
+Below is the tentative schedule for Spring 2021.
+(All meetings are held 5-6pm ET unless otherwise noted.)
 * February 18 - Explainability and Interpretability
 * March 18 - Natural Language Processing (NLP): An Interface between Humans and Computers
 * April 15 - The Data Pipeline